Sunday, August 10, 2025

 We could both probably do with some therapy but that probably won't happen (because it's expensive and we are making a lot less money now...)

-Hear me when I say, there were wonderful parts about this job too, times when we got to really spend quality time with kids, speak into their lives, teach life lessons- and the kids behavior (even the extreme ones )are not to blame, rather the failures of the higher ups to hear what we were saying from a place of genuine love and concern for the kids and to respond accordingly- that is what made it so difficult of a job.
+Hear me when I say, there were wonderful parts about this job too, times when we got to really spend quality time with kids, speak into their lives, teach life lessons- and the kids behavior (even the extreme ones ) they are not to be blamed here, rather it points to failures of the higher ups to hear what we were saying from a place of genuine love and concern for the kids and to respond accordingly- that is what made it so difficult of a job.

 We've both accepted new jobs.
 I'll be working retail (and doing reselling on the side online and maybe photography again for a bit, and I'm working on building up my online earning system and trying to find the right people to help me get that off the ground)